slobzheninov/GreenHarmony/README.md

 Green Harmony is [available in the Glyphs&nbsp;3 Plugin Manager](glyphsapp3://showplugin/Green%20Harmony).
 Click on the *Install* button next to it and restart Glyphs.

+## Green Harmony 2

+Green Harmony 2 is a rewrite of Green Harmony in ObjC.
+It does not require any preinstallation of any modules (such as Python) and runs faster.

+### Drawbacks

+Green Harmony 2 currently does not support Opt key for all masters, and is not localized yet.

 # License

 Copyright 2021 Alex Slobzheninov (@slobzheninov).
 Based on [algorithm described by Simon Cozens](https://gist.github.com/simoncozens/3c5d304ae2c14894393c6284df91be5b) (@simoncozens), and template code by Georg Seifert (@schriftgestalt) and Jan Gerner (@yanone).
 Help for the conversion into the plug-in by Rainer Erich Scheichelbauer (@mekkablue).

+Green Harmony 2 copyright 2025 Rainer Erich Scheichelbauer (@mekkablue).
+Based on Green Harmony.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.